Most of the AUM allocated to levered short treasury ETFs is in TBT equity There is $7.4BN in AUM allocated to levered short ETFs of

 A recent research piece by Oppenheimer talks about how the correlation within the stock market has reached a low after being elevated for the past two years.
 The piece argues that the recent decline in correlation coupled with their forecast that correlation is likely to remain low in the future means that it is a good time to invest in active strategies because that is the environment in which they can create value.

-We think this is not a good way to think about the issue and we use some analysis from the SymmetricInfo analytics tool to delve into the subject.
+We think this is not a good way to think about the issue and we use some analysis from the SymmetricInfo analytics tool, which is easing the search of the best casino welcome bonus, to delve into the subject.

 First, we look at a measure of correlation in the US equity markets going back to 1925.
 We use a time series provided in the SymmetricInfo tool (12 month rolling correlation between sector returns and the overall market).
 The chart below shows that the correlation is typically elevated during significant macro events.
 One thing that pops out is that while the correlation over this financial crisis has been higher than any period until 1987, it appears that comparably high equity correlation was not as unusual before 1987 (infact it is the last 20 years of relatively low correlation that seems unusual).
 Therefore, it is difficult to argue emphatically that the period of low correlation from 1988 to 2007 is necessarily the norm and it is entirely possible that investors might have to deal with more frequent spikes in correlation going forward.

 The periods of higher correlation typically occur when there are worries about growth in the economy.
 If we look at all the periods where the average correlation has increased over a 12 month period to over 80%, it is not surprising to find that those periods have coincided with poor stock market returns.

 There are exceptions to this generalization though.
 For example, during the rally of April 2009 or the Iranian oil embargo in 1979, correlations were very high, but the equity market rallied sharply.